Skip to content

 Historical Data

-Getting Started with Load Data
+Historical Load Data

 What is an Operating Area?

-An Operating Area (often shortened to "op-area" or "OpArea") is a natural gas or electric distribution region comprised of a specific set of customers.
+An Operating Area (often shortened to "OpArea" or "op-area") is a natural gas or electric distribution region comprised of a specific set of customers.
 This region will experience typical growth or decline in customers and energy usage over time.
-Energy supply for each operating area is typically nominated on a daily basis, and the daily and/or hourly forecasts are often the basis for those nominations.
+Energy supply for each operating area is typically nominated on a daily basis and the daily and/or hourly forecasts are often the basis for those nominations.

-- Better local customer growth modeling.
+• Improved local customer growth modeling

 Historical data needed to build models

-A Note on Interruptible Loads
+Interruptible Loads

 Format requirements for historical load data